PrestaShopCorp/ps_mbo/README.md

 ## About

-Discover the best PrestaShop modules to optimize your online store.
+Browse the Addons marketplace directly from your back office to better meet your needs.

 ## Reporting issues